 The first two are often covered with a solid SEO strategy, while the others take more time and often demand a strong conversion optimization and testing plan.
 Clearly define the main goal of your site and you'll be well on your way to increasing conversions and developing a culture of testing within your organization.

-In part two of our series we'll be addressing the next (and most important) phase: Analyze.
+Check out part two of our series, we'll be addressing the next (and most important) phase: Analyze.